Help with international payments

 Is the amount over NOK 100 000?

-In that case you’ll need to provide information to the Currency Registry.
-The authorities require details of international transactions that exceed NOK 100 000.
+You may also need to give information to the Currency Register.
+The authorities require information about international transactions that exceed NOK 100 000.
 This is to help prevent money laundering.

 How to report to the authorities

-If you want to submit a complaint about an international payment you’ve made you can easily do this from the online bank.
+If you want to complain about an international payment you have made you can easily do this from the internet bank.
 The payment must be posted before you can raise your complaint.

 How to submit a complaint about an international payment (1:59 mins, Norwegian)